 A comprehensive medical evaluation is the first and most important step before exosome therapy.
 This isn’t a one-size-fits-all treatment, and a detailed screening helps your provider understand your unique health profile.
 This process identifies any underlying conditions or contraindications, like a history of cancer or certain autoimmune disorders, that could make the therapy unsuitable for you.
 Since the FDA has issued warnings about unapproved exosome products, working with a clinic that prioritizes a thorough screening process is non-negotiable.
 This ensures the treatment plan is tailored to you and minimizes potential risks, confirming you are a good candidate.

-Verify the Exosome Source and Preparation
+How to Verify Your Exosome Source

 Not all exosomes are created equal.
 Their effectiveness and safety depend heavily on their source and how they are prepared.
 Exosomes must come from healthy, carefully screened donor cells, like umbilical cord-derived mesenchymal stem cells, to have the desired regenerative effect.
 A reputable clinic will be transparent about the origin of their exosomes and the lab standards used to process them.
 The preparation methods are critical for ensuring the final product is pure and potent.
 Don’t hesitate to ask for documentation on the sourcing and quality control measures for the regenerative products they use.